bencodezen/cssdevconf2017/02 - element-first-design-by-michael-rog.md

 # Element-First Design with Context-Aware CSS (#contextcss)
 *By Michael Rog ([@MichaelRog](https://twitter.com/michaelrog)) from Build For Humans on October 9th, 2017 @ 11:00AM*

+## Description

+Typically, "responsive" development is bound to viewport characteristics.
+Wouldn't it be great if we could style elements to "do the right thing" based on their own width or height, without having to care about the width or height of the browser?

 ## Talk

 - There are three hard problems in computer-science